4 evergreen strategies for social media growth

 Every strategy needs some numerical background.
 Without solid social media analytics, you won’t be able to see the progress your company is making.

-One of the blessings of social media is hashtags.
+One of the blessings of social networks are hashtags.
 Thanks to hashtags you can easily see how your content is performing.

 Create a project where your main keyword is your branded hashtag.
 It’s important to set up your project in advance, as social media monitoring tools, in general, don’t collect historical data.